YOUR A.I. THERAPIST WILL SEE YOU NOW

 Amber the A.I. therapist is here.
 Broken hearts, addicts in recovery, a polyamorous lesbian awaits the arrival of Superintelligence, a grieving savant who likes donuts....
 Wait.
 Someone needs a piece of somebody’s liver?
 Maybe it's time to return to our breath.

 The show premiered at the Rogue Festival in Fresno in March 2017, was produced by Beyond Words at Stage Werx Theatre in April 2017, and had an extended run at the Hollywood Fringe Festival in July 2017.
-An excerpt was selected to compete in SF's PianoFight’s ShortLived competition in February 2016.
+An excerpt was selected to compete in SF's PianoFight’s ShortLived competition in February 2016, and in January 2018, the show was selected for a Marsh Rising performance at The Marsh in San Francisco.
 Like Eliza's solo show, And Now, No Flip Flops?!, BRAVO 25 is directed by David Ford.

 Praise for BRAVO 25

 "Wonderfully entertaining & thought-provoking.
 Eliza Gibson is a talent not to be missed.
 Best one person show I've ever seen." - Todd Valcourt, Hollywood Fringe Festival

 "Funny and deep and unique.
 I was spellbound by Eliza's performance." - Julie, Rogue Festival

 "What a truly unique show!" - Tonya Jones, Hollywood Fringe Festival